quellabs/signal-hub/README.md

 ### 3. Work with Your Database Using ObjectQuel

-ObjectQuel provides an intuitive way to interact with your data:
+ObjectQuel provides an intuitive way to interact with your data with its powerful entity-based query language:

 ```php
 <?php